 In the year 1989, Tim Berners-Lee, a British engineer, was working as a technology consultant at CERN.
 He decided to make a tool that would allow scientists all over the world to share and access information on various research studies.
 This tool later came to be known as the World Wide Web.

 No. There is a difference between the Internet and Tim’s World Wide Web.
 The Internet existed before the World Wide Web.
 It was actively being used for file transfer using FTP protocol and for communication via emails.
 In the simplest of terms, think of the Internet as a smartphone and the World Wide Web as an app on it.

-Tim’s Web would start a new segment for the internet.
+Tim’s Web would start a new segment on the internet.
 With Tim’s tools, the Internet rapidly grew as a platform to publish and disseminate information.

 How was the World Wide Web built and what did it look like?

 Tim submitted a proposal to the committee at CERN to get their permission and funding to work on his project.
-The proposal was titled “Information Management: A Proposal”.
+The proposal was titled “Information Management: A Proposal.”
 Tim wanted to create this system using HyperText.
 An existing technology, that was a form of digital text that could connect (link) to some other text.
-In 1989, Tim started working on utilizing CERN’s excellent infrastructure to create his first version of the Web on a NeXT workstation.
-By 1991, he had created the four most important tools for the web to work on.
+Eventually, in 1989, Tim started working on utilizing CERN’s excellent infrastructure to create his first version of the Web on a NeXT workstation.
+By 1991, he had built the four most important tools for the working of the web.

 - HTTP – HyperText Transfer Protocol – Used to request access to web pages

 - HTML – HyperText Markup Language – The standard language for creating web pages